DataONEorg/charts/charts/wordpress/README.md

   - image tags: https://hub.docker.com/_/mariadb?tab=tags
   - upgrade notes (major/minor specifics): https://mariadb.com/docs/server/server-management/install-and-upgrade-mariadb/upgrading/upgrading-from-to-specific-versions

+## Deployment Notes

+1. If you are running only ONE WP pod (`replicaCount: 1`), ensure that:
+- `ingress.host` and `adminIngress.host` are set to the same domain
+- `podDisruptionBudget.enabled` is set to `false`

+2. If you are running 2 OR MORE WP pods (`replicaCount` >1), ensure that:
+- `ingress.host` and `adminIngress.host` are set to DIFFERENT domains, to avoid issues when editing Themes in Preview Mode
+- `podDisruptionBudget.enabled` is set to `true`

+3. The chart automatically deletes the default `Akismet` and `Hello Dolly` plugins, and themes named "twentytwenty*", so they don't keep reappearing after every new helm deployment.
+Override `wordpress.postStart` if you don't want those to be deleted.

 ## Upgrade steps

 1. Take manual backups before upgrade (`wp-content` & DB; see below).
 2. Edit image tags in your values file(s):
    - `wordpress.image.tag`
    - `mariadb.image.tag`

+> [!CAUTION]
+> Your WP site may experience downtime when upgrading MariaDB, since the image automatically runs `mariadb_upgrade` on startup, which may take a few minutes to complete!

 3. Run Helm upgrade:

     ```shell